DheenaDarshini/4-BIT-RIPPLE-COUNTER/README.md

 Program for 4 Bit Ripple Counter and verify its truth table in quartus using Verilog programming.

-Developed by: Dheena Darshini Krthik Dheepan
+Developed by: Dheena Darshini Karthik Dheepan

 RegisterNumber:212223240030